metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_bgp_peering_policy_v2alpha1_manifest.md

 Required:

 - `selector_type` (String) SelectorType defines the object type on which the Selector applies: - For 'PodCIDR' the Selector matches k8s CiliumNode resources (path attributes apply to routes announced for PodCIDRs of selected CiliumNodes.
-Only affects routes of cluster scope / Kubernetes IPAM CIDRs, not Multi-Pool IPAM CIDRs. - For 'CiliumLoadBalancerIPPool' the Selector matches CiliumLoadBalancerIPPool custom resources (path attributes apply to routes announced for selected CiliumLoadBalancerIPPools).
+Only affects routes of cluster scope / Kubernetes IPAM CIDRs, not Multi-Pool IPAM CIDRs. - For 'CiliumLoadBalancerIPPool' the Selector matches CiliumLoadBalancerIPPool custom resources (path attributes apply to routes announced for selected CiliumLoadBalancerIPPools). - For 'CiliumPodIPPool' the Selector matches CiliumPodIPPool custom resources (path attributes apply to routes announced for allocated CIDRs of selected CiliumPodIPPools).

 Optional: